ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/evaluation/plot_metrics.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 54-56

-We will create a pipeline made of a :class:`~imbalanced_ensemble.sampler.over_sampling.SMOTE` over-sampler followed by a :class:`~sklearn.svm.LinearSVC` classifier.
+We will create a pipeline made of a :class:`~imbens.sampler.SMOTE` over-sampler followed by a :class:`~sklearn.svm.LinearSVC` classifier.

 ..
 GENERATED FROM PYTHON SOURCE LINES 58-66

 .. code-block:: default

-    from imbalanced_ensemble.pipeline import make_pipeline
+    from imbens.pipeline import make_pipeline
-    from imbalanced_ensemble.sampler.over_sampling import SMOTE
+    from imbens.sampler import SMOTE
     from sklearn.svm import LinearSVC

     model = make_pipeline(